xubuvd/guesswhat/README.md

 # Reference

-If you use our code or models in your research, please cite with:
+If you find this work is useful in your research, please kindly consider citing:

 @InProceedings{pang2020guesswhat,<br>
   title={Visual Dialogue State Tracking for Question Generation},<br>